godotengine/godot-docs/learning/step_by_step/singletons_autoload.rst

 You can use AutoLoad to load a scene, or a script that inherits from Node (a node will be created and the script will be set to it).

-To autoload a scene or script, select Scene > Project Settings from the menu and switch to the AutoLoad tab.
+To autoload a scene or script, select Project > Project Settings from the menu and switch to the AutoLoad tab.
 Each entry in the list requires a name, which is used as the name of the node, and the node is always added to the root viewport before any other scenes are loaded.